BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_01.md

 Anyways, the first thing we're going to do is grab the fourth Catching Charm.
 Make a beeline to the room in the top right corner to grab the *Catching Charm: Sapphire*!

 There is a case to be made that you should save actually talking to all these NPC's and reading the content here until after you've also beaten the postgame, though I will cover the currently available contents here regardless.
 You can battle the folks here optionally just for fun they'll give us BP for the Nightclub, which we'll get to in a bit. - they don't give any EXP and lock all levels to 100.
-They also use a ton of illegal movesets, for what it's worth.
+They also use a ton of illegal movesets and some have custom abilities and typings.

 !battle(["Autumn", :AUTUMN, 0], "Rainbow Field")